 He wasn't sure about that.

-But Voldemort had killed his parents, and he was the one who made his life this way.
+Voldemort had been the one who murdered his parents.
+He was the one who made his life this way.
 If anything, he was going to finish this war for his parents because they sacrificed so much for him.

 They sacrificed their lives for him.

-He would do it to honor their sacrifices and hopefully make them proud.
+Harry could honor their sacrifices, and hopefully make them proud.

-His friends did mean a lot to him and he was forever grateful to have had them by his side during all those difficult times, but they have each other and their families, so he wouldn't be missed too much right?
+His friends did mean a lot to him and he was forever grateful to have had them by his side during all those difficult times.
+They have each other and their families, so he wouldn't be missed too much right?